Skip to Main Content

 Sifa is a male Rothschild’s giraffe, and is the biggest at 18-foot tall!

-Harriet is our oldest giraffe at eighteen.
-She’s also the smallest in height and the palest in colour.
+Harriet is our oldest giraffe at twenty.
+She’s also the palest in colour.

 Chimp-cam